apache/openwhisk/docs/actions-new.md

 system tests.
 This integration test will require a [test function](#the-test-action) to be available so that the test harness can create, invoke, and delete the action.

-### Additonal Execution Environments
+### Supporting Additonal Execution Environments

+There are now several runtimes that support execution environments in addition to OpenWhisk.
+Currently only an interface for single entrypoint execution environments has been defined, but more could be defined in the future.

 #### Action Proxy Single Entrypoint Interface

-There are now several runtimes that support execution environments in addition to OpenWhisk.
-This started so that the runtimes could be served using Knative Serving, and is the only additonal execution environment currently supported.
-In an effort to standardize how the various action proxy implementation containers are able to handle additional single entrypoint (such as Knative Serving) execution environment, there is a description of the contract and example cases outlining how a container should respond with a given input.
+Single entrypoint proxies are proxies that have only addressable http endpoint.
+They do not use `/init` and `/run` enpoints utilized by standard OpenWhisk runtime environments; instead both the initialization and activation are handled through one endpoint.
+The first example of such a proxy was implemented for Knative Serving, but the same interface can be used for any single entrypoint execution environment.
+In an effort to standardize how the various action proxy implementation containers are able to handle single entrypoint execution environments (such as Knative Serving), there is a description of the contract and example cases outlining how a container should respond with a given input.
 The descriptions and example cases are documented in [Single Entrypoint Proxy Contract](single_entrypoint_proxy_contract.md).